oronymzy/tips/docs/glossry.md

 [^aritydef-note1]: This definition is the same as [Wiktionary's definition](https://en.wiktionary.org/wiki/arity), except for the removal of the words “[arguments](https://en.wiktionary.org/wiki/argument)” and “[operation](https://en.wiktionary.org/wiki/operation)”, which do not seem to apply in a computer science context.
 [^associativitydef-note1]: This definition is the same as [Wiktionary's definition](https://en.wiktionary.org/wiki/associativity).
 [^atomicitydef-note1]: This definition is the same as [Wiktionary's definition](https://en.wiktionary.org/wiki/atomicity).
+[^conditionaldef1]: This definition is the same as [Wiktionary's definition](https://en.wiktionary.org/wiki/conditional).
 [^entrypointdef-note1]: This definition is essentially the same as [Wikipedia's definition](https://en.wikipedia.org/wiki/Entry_point), with some rewording.
 [^expressiondef1]: [Javascript expressions, Mozilla](https://developer.mozilla.org/en/Core_JavaScript_1.5_Guide/Expressions) Accessed July 6, 2009]
 [^expressiondef2]: [Programming in C](https://www.cs.drexel.edu/~rweaver/COURSES/ISTC-2/TOPICS/expr.html) Accessed July 6, 2009